- Prospective Students

 When is your application deadline?

-- What qualities beyond academic performance and standardized tests, do admissions commitees look for in a qualified applicant?
+What qualities beyond academic performance and standardized tests, do admissions committees look for in a qualified applicant?

 Grades from previous college/universities attended, strong letters of recommendation, a quality statement of intent and a lot of volunteer/work experience